mapswipe/python-mapswipe-workers/docs/source/installation.md

 - Firebase Database Rules (`firebase/database.rules.json`)
 - Firebase Functions (`firebase/functions/`)

-To deploy them to the Firebase Project the Firebase Command Line Tools are requiered.
-They are preinstalled in the provided Docker image (`firebase/Dockerfile`).
-When running this image the database rules and the functions will be deployed.
+To deploy them to the Firebase Project the Firebase Command Line Tools are required.
+When running the provided Docker image (`firebase/Dockerfile`) the database rules and the functions will be deployed.
 For this to work a Firebase Token is needed:

 1. On a PC with a browser install the Firebase Command Line Tools ([https://firebase.google.com/docs/cli/](https://firebase.google.com/docs/cli/#install_the_firebase_cli))
 2. Run `firebase login:ci` to generate a Firebase Token.
 3. Save the Firebase Token to `.env` at the root of the cloned MapSwipe Backend repository on the server: `echo "FIREBASE_TOKEN=your_token" >> .env`

-Once the Firebase Token is set the database rules and functions will be deployed when running the `firebase_deploy` docker image using `docker-compose`:
+Once the Firebase Token is set the database rules and functions will be deployed when running the `firebase_deploy` Docker image using `docker-compose`:

 ```
 docker-compose up --build -d firebase_deploy
 ```

 This container needs to run only as long until the `firebase deploy` command inside the Docker container terminates.
 Use `docker logs firebase_deploy` to find out if the command is still running.

-For more information about the Firebase Command Line Tools visit:[https://firebase.google.com/docs/cli/](https://firebase.google.com/docs/cli/#install_the_firebase_cli)

 ## Postgres Setup